 NOTE 11: For details of the Nbsf_Management_Discovery service operation refer to 3GPP TS 29.521 [22].

+AF requests targeting PDU Sessions that support HR-SBO: when such requests are performed by the V-AF, the V-AF shall contact the V-NEF and the V-NEF stores the AF request information in the V-UDR.
+The procedure is described in clause 5.5.3.4.

 For such requests the AF shall contact the NEF and the NEF stores the AF request information in the UDR

 *** End of Changes ***